skaysrei/erlang-chat-service/README.md

 > Do note: A crash event on the `chat_controller` may cause the server to lose its state.
 > If a crash occours at this time it is recommended to restart the client and `login` again.

-## TODO:
+## TODO (Short with time):
-1. Refactor, refactor, refactor again... code redundancy can be improved
+1. Refactor, refactor, refactor again... code redundancy can be improved, common action such as state fetch and update could be grouped togheter (within chat_controller), and replace the cast functions with custom wrapped ones that are shorte maybe.
+Especially when updating user state such as room and login position, it would make sure the state in the translation_layer gets refreshed every time :3c neat uh?

 2. TODO: When user disconnects the chat_controller state keeps holding onto its data, should be an easy fix.
-Implement cleanup function
+Implement cleanup function.

 <br></br>